 Our device will be powered by the bus's battery which is DC power.
 A three-prong outlet cord will be connected to a voltage regulator to drop the voltage in order for the PCB to function.
 Our design will consist of a flat board, similar to a drum board, that would sit on top of a table.
 The board would have a wide variety of different sounds to select and combine in a loop to create personal beats.
 The board's face will have various buttons and switches to receive user input.
 We will have buttons to control the instruments, power, and clear function and turn knobs to adjust volume and BPM.
 The created beats that are running in a loop will be stored and accessed in memory.
+In order to change our analog input to digital input to be used by our microcontroller, we will need to use a modulator such as an ADC.
 For the display, the device will have a simple display panel to indicate the current settings.
 This includes volume level and beats per minute (BPM) count.
 The LCD panel will display the content provided by the PCB.

 Figure 2.
-Block Diagram
+Modular Block Diagram of System.